BiagioeCarmine/morra-flask/README.md

 # Architecture

+The big picture is the following: the client interacts with an API that directly causes or looks for a change in the main MySQL database (which contains data for users and matches) or the Redis key-value store (which contains the state of matchmaking and the matches currently being played).

+The matchmaking API only has background threads to ensure clients haven't stopped polling, and that's established solely based on data that's present on Redis, whereas the match API just changes data in Redis that is then used by a background thread (when needed) to compute round results or match cancellations or other similar things, which are then put into Redis.

+This architecture means that it should be relatively easy, were the need to arise, to scale this backend service to multiple identical instances interacting with a single MySQL database and a single Redis store, and one could expect that the load of matchmaking and match-playing background threads would be pretty balanced if there is a balanced number of matchmaking requests to each instance.

 ## User creation and authentication

 To sign up, the user must provide an username and a password.
 The password will